sandhawke/archiving-map/README.md

 * counter, first version is 1.
 Might have gaps or might change if/when earlier versions are deleted or move beyond the keepVersions horizon.

-Async getter fields: (I don't love the naming, but it's quite unusual that these are async, and I don't know a better way.)
-These need to be async to handle cases where we need to go to disk/remote to find some very-early version.
+Async getter fields: (I don't love the naming, but it's quite unusual that these are async, and I don't know a better way.
+See [eslint #8531](https://github.com/eslint/eslint/issues/8531)) These need to be async to handle cases where we need to go to disk/remote to find some very-early version.

 * await bodyAsync : promise of the string or Buffer of the body contents
 * await nextAsync, await previousAsync, await firstAsync, await currentAsync: resolve to the appropriate VersionMeta objects or null